frconor-ebook/meditations/_posts/2025-05-30-pentecost-sunday.md

 The Holy Spirit is the Spirit of truth and of light.
 He comes into our soul with all of His gifts and His graces, which bring their fruit in our soul.

-Hopefully, we\'ve spent the last 10 days preparing for this great feast.
+Hopefully, we\'ve spent the last ten days preparing for this great feast.
 After Christmas and Easter, the next biggest feast in the Church is Pentecost.
 We need to upgrade the image of Pentecost.

 If you ask a child what Christmas is, most of them know what Christmas is, because there are many material things that help to convey the message.
 Pope John Paul liked to say that we go to the great spiritual messages and mysteries through physical signs and symbols (*Catechism of the Catholic Church*, Point 1146).
 Christmas has plenty of them: carols, the crib, trees, lights, presents, all sorts of things.